 1 Credit risk Strategies and processes: The Bank is exposed to credit risk in its lending operations.
-The Bank's strategies to manage the credit risks are given below: a) Defined segment exposures delineated into Agriculture, Retail, Micro, Small and Medium enterprises and Corporate. b) Industry wise segment ceilings on aggregate lending by Bank across Branches. c) Individual borrower wise and borrower group wise lending ceilings linked as a percentage to the Bank's capital funds as at the end of the previous year. d) Borrowers are subjected to credit rating and loans are granted only to those borrowers falling within defined thresholds of risk levels; the approach also includes diversification of borrower's within defined thresholds of risk levels.
+The Bank's strategies to manage the credit risks are given below: a) Defined segment exposures delineated into Agriculture, Retail, Micro, Small and Medium enterprises and Corporate. b) Industry wise segment ceilings on aggregate lending by Bank across Branches. c) Individual borrower wise and borrower group wise lending ceilings linked as a percentage to the Bank's capital funds as at the end of the previous year.

 - e) The business of the Bank is within India including the IFSC branch located in GIFT City, Gujarat.
-In respect of certain industries, ceiling has been fixed for specific geographies with a view to contain Concentration risk.
+In respect of certain industries; ceiling has been fixed for specific geographies with a view to contain Concentration risk.
 In respect of cross border trade which would involve exposures to banks and financial institutions located outside India, there is a geographic cap on exposures apart from cap on individual bank / institution.
-Bank has also fixed ceiling for its foreign currency exposures. - f) A well defined approach for sourcing and underwriting loan proposals is in place.
-Proper due diligence is carried out while sourcing fresh credit limits. - g) A clear and well defined delegation of authority linking credit sanctions based upon the amount and riskiness of the exposure is put in place. - h) Regular review of all credit policies including exposure ceilings with due approval of Bank's Board of Directors. - i) Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has laid down appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and Remedial Measures team at various levels to monitor / follow up of performance of loans and advances. - I) Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department. - m) Bank has set up a dedicated Credit Administration Department for monitoring credit exposures of ₹5.00 Crores and above.
+Bank has also fixed ceiling for its foreign currency exposures. - f) A well-defined approach for sourcing and underwriting loans proposals are in place.
+Proper due diligence is carried out while sourcing fresh credit limits. - g) A clear and well defined delegation of authority linking credit sanctions based upon the amount and riskiness of the exposure. - h) Regular review of all credit policies including exposure ceilings with due approval of Bank's Board of Directors. - i) Credit hub system is put in place to enhance quality of credit appraisal and underwriting process. - j) Bank has laid down appropriate mechanism for ongoing identification, development and assessment of expertise of officials in the area of credit appraisal, underwriting and credit management functions. - k) Dedicated Credit Monitoring Department and Credit Monitoring Cells at various levels to monitor / follow up of performance of loans and advances. - I) Internal credit rating of all credit proposals of ₹5.00 Crores and above is to be confirmed by Integrated Risk Management Department.